JoeHCQ1/efficient-working/README.md

 | Do you understand what the component is trying to do? | |
 | Is there any chance a secret got rotated such that Bob and Alice are operating from different truths? | Example, Nexus deploy started failing when the metrics server job tried to register because I'd deleted the namespace before a redeploy, but the external postgres preserved the original admin API key. |
 | Have you googled the error? | So basic, but so important.
 Who knew the docker engine could fail to start because Docker Desktop added a plural where a word should be singular and borked the config.json?
 (2020 Stack Overflow post, experienced in 2024). |

+## Reporting Team Conflict

+Conflict arises.
+One way that has worked well to evaluate and report the severity of the interpersonal problem is to speak in terms of service degredation.

+Examples:
+- There's a sore point around x and y, but otherwise, interactions are fine.
+He still responds to my PRs, there's no tension on other topics.
+I.e. the API is up, but there are a couple endpoints that are down or sluggish.
+- We consistently interact but there's a level of guardedness or tension in all the interactions.
+I.e. the entire service is in a degraded state.
+- Trust is broke to the point all communications are written and emailed, and emotionally fraught from both sides.
+I.e. x509 errors on every comm attempt